eduuh/blog/content/en/workshops/tmux/tmux.md

 ---
-title: 'Tmux Workshop'
+title: "Tmux Workshop"

-description: 'Tmux is a terminal multiplexer, which means it will allow you to easily swith betwween several programs in one terminal, and it especially handy when dealing with complex project that require multiple terminal'
+description: "Tmux is a terminal multiplexer, which means it will allow you to easily swith betwween several programs in one terminal, and it especially handy when dealing with complex project that require multiple terminal"

 date: 2020-06-26T20:51:14Z
 draft: false